mrakgr/The-Spiral-Language/readme.md

 ### 3: Union Types and Lists

 Discriminated union types in Spiral take direct inspiration from F#'s own.
-That having said, the lack of type inference and the aggressive unboxing of them by the Spiral evaluator makes them less convenient to work with.
+Having said that, the lack of type inference and the aggressive unboxing of them by the Spiral evaluator makes them less convenient to work with.
 Nonetheless, union types capture the essence of dynamism and are absolutely essential in a modern language.

 Since Spiral has first class types, type string literals take the place of case names.
 Furthermore, types can be defined anywhere in the program rather than only at the top level like in F#.